If you have any questions, please contact Risk Services at 510-642-5141 or email@example.com.

 While minors shower, at least one adult in charge of the activity should stand within earshot of the minors to ensure that no adults are showering with them and that the minors are respectful of one another.

 Campus units in charge of activities involving minors should develop written protocols for the release of minors at the end of the activity.
-Campus units should supervise minors until they are picked up by an adult authorized in advance to take custody of the minor.
-However, with advance written consent of parents/guardians, campus units may release minors to the custody of others or may release minors to their own custody.
+Campus units should supervise minors until they are picked up by an adult with advanced written authorization to take custody of the minor.
+Only with the advance written consent of parents/guardians, may campus units release minors into the custody of others or may release minors 12 years or older to their own custody.

 Campus units in charge of activities involving minors should develop protocols for extended supervision of minors in the event of a natural disaster or other unanticipated interruption of the activity, or if continuous adult supervision becomes difficult for any other reason.

-Employees and volunteers who are part of a campus activity involving minors should not meet in person outside the activity with any individual minor unless another adult who is part of the activity (preferably the employee’s or volunteer’s supervisor) has been made aware and has approved of the meeting in advance.
+Employees and volunteers who are part of a campus activity involving minors may not meet in person outside the activity with any individual minor, regardless of in-person meetings or telephonic and electronic communication.

-Adults participating in a campus activity involving minors may give a token gift (under $25 value) to all minors involved in the activity.
-However, no adult participating in a campus activity involving minors should be allowed to give an individual minor in the program a gift (regardless of value) without prior approval from both:
+Employees participating in a campus activity involving minors may give a token gift (under $25 value) to all minors involved in the activity.
+However, no adult participating in a campus activity involving minors is allowed to give an individual minor in the program a gift (regardless of value).